Speed limits in Australia: Limits for Learner, Provisional and Probationary licence holders

 The table below indicates the different speed limits that apply for each state's licence holders.

 The limits apply when the roads stated speed is above the licence's speed limit, e.g.: a person with a NSW P1 licence can drive at a max speed of 90 km/h on 100/110 km/h signed roads in any state.
 Conversely, a person with a Queensland provisional licence is not speed limited and can drive at the road's stated speed, even while in NSW where local provisional drivers are limited to 90 km/h.

 Limits for trucks and buses

 New South Wales has a limit of 100 km/h for heavy (more than 4.5 tonne) vehicles which is not a feature of the Australian Road Rules.
-Additionally particular heavy vehicles (some buses and vehicles more than 13.9 tonne) and are required to have speed monitoring devices fitted.
+Additionally particular heavy vehicles (some buses and vehicles more than 13.9 tonne) are required to have speed monitoring devices fitted.